 And writer Frank Calvino adds his thoughts about SEO…

 Strong words from both sources, but it’s crucial to think about.
-Web3 is going to decentralize the internet (therefore making SEO/Google less powerful) and it will give people their own data back (therefore making Facebook/performance media less powerful).
+Web3 will decentralize the internet (therefore making SEO/Google less powerful), and it will give people their own data back (therefore making Facebook/performance media less powerful).

-That we need to focus our attention to first party data.
+That we need to focus our attention on first-party data.
 This means building and cultivating hyper-engaged communities on channels like Discord and Telegram.
 This is something that the NFT community knows best and is something we have been helping clients with at First Page.
 If you are interested in building your own hyper-engaged community, be sure to reach out to us for a free consultation.